 Do what works for you and your baby

 As a mom, it’s best to do what works.
 If you can’t exclusively breastfeed, you’ll still boost your baby’s immunity by combining breastfeeding with formula.

 “There’s not one way written in stone,” says Dr. Wiswell.
 “Even working moms who can’t pump at work can still partially breastfeed.
 Your body will regulate its supply to be available when you’re with your baby.”

 Likewise, nursing moms need to be open-minded about their breastfeeding goals.
-Don’t let others discourage you from extended nursing, or nursing longer than a year.
+And don’t let others discourage you from extended nursing or nursing longer than a year.
 Remember, breastfeeding offers tremendous benefits.

-“If you’re surprised with how well it’s going, continue as long it works for you both and for however long you want,” says Dr. Wiswell.
+“If you’re surprised with how well it’s going, continue as long it works for you both and for however long you want,” advises Dr. Wiswell.